conda/governance/README.md

 The minimum of 9 works well with the [minimum quorum size of 5](#quorum) specified below.
 The maximum of 21 allows for a diversity of members, including as many as 7 Provisional Members (see below), and representation from 11 to 21 different participating organizations (see below).

-### Terms and Nominations

-TODO

 ### Provisional Members

 As mentioned above, Steering Council members will usually have a demonstrated record of prior service to the conda community.
 This requirement works well for ensuring that Council members are invested in the community before they can become part of community governance.

 We also want to encourage participation by commercial and grant funded organization that have committed to investing in the conda ecosystem.
 To encourage these organizations to commit resources to the conda ecosystem, **Provisional Steering Council Memberships** are available.

 Provisional memberships are open to organizations that have committed resources to the conda Organization, but do not yet have an established record of contribution *within* the conda Ecosystem.
-Provisional memberships encourage investment, and give investing organizations a voice in community decisions.
+Provisional memberships encourage investment, and give investing organizations an immediate voice in community decisions.

 Provisional memberships are open to organizations that

-* Are funding at least one FTE contributing to the conda ecosystemhave
+* Are funding at least one FTE contributing to the conda ecosystem
 * Have not been involved in the conda ecosystem previously (and thus have no record of contributing to the ecosystem)

 These organizations can request 1 provisional membership on the Steering Council.
 The evaluation criteria for evaluating this request is based on the organization’s and the nominated person’s commitment to open source principles *as demonstrated in other projects.*